June 27, 2025 — SCOTUS Set to Close Its Term with Major Decisions

 3. Voting Rights and Representation

-In Louisiana, the Court is weighing whether the state must preserve a second majority-Black congressional district.
+In Louisiana, the Court was weighing whether the state had to preserve a second majority-Black congressional district.

 The outcome could affect redistricting practices and alter the political map ahead of the 2026 midterms.